 Code used Description

 -99 Missing, should have been answered

 -98 Not applicable: Survey routing

 -97 Incorrectly multi-coded

 -96 Out of range

 -95 Don't know/Cannot give estimate

 -94 Prefer not to say

--93 Not applicable: Postal response

--92 Not applicable: Phase 1 case

--91 Not applicable: Phase 2 case

--90 Not applicable: not asked to this group

 Wherever possible, the base for questions has been set to all participants.
 However, for questions not asked at all for one group, missing values must be used.
-For example, information on phase 2 place of study is only available on the online questionnaire for adults (so postal cases are coded with -93).
-Information on occupational and working status is not available from the young person questionnaire and so -90 is used for these cases.